jessherna/SmartMaintenance/README.md

 cd frontend
 npm install
 cd ..
+cd backend
+npm install
+cd ..
 ```

-3. Create a `.env` file in the root directory with your credentials:
+3. Create a `.env` file in the backend directory with your credentials:
 ```
 PORT=5000
 JWT_SECRET=your_jwt_secret